 For a free legal consultation with a no fault insurance claims lawyer serving Long Island, call 516-451-7900

-If you are involved in a motor vehicle accident in Long Island, your insurance company (not the other driver’s insurance company) pays for damages.
+If you are involved in a motor vehicle collision on Long Island, generally your insurance company (not the other driver’s insurance company) pays for basic economic loss damages.
+The exception is if you are a pedestrian or cyclist, then you receive no-fault coverage from the vehicle that struck you.
 No-fault insurance benefits include:

-- Medical bills – hospital, doctor, therapy, rehabilitation and other healthcare expenses incurred as a result of the accident.
+- Medical bills – hospital, doctor, therapy, rehabilitation, and other healthcare expenses incurred because of the accident may warrant compensation.

 - Lost wages – Insurance companies compensate a maximum of $2,000 a month in lost wages, for up to three years.
 Lost wage compensation cannot be greater than 80% of lost income.

-- Other reimbursable expenses – household assistance and transportation services to receive medical care, etc., not to exceed $25 per day for more than one year.
+- Other reimbursable expenses – You may recover household assistance and transportation services to receive medical care, etc., not to exceed $25 per day for more than one year.

-- Death benefit – when death is caused by a motor vehicle accident and the deceased qualified for no-fault insurance benefits, beyond the $50,000 maximum, $2,000 may be paid to the surviving family through the estate.
+- Death benefits – When death is caused by a motor vehicle accident and the deceased qualifies for no-fault insurance benefits, beyond the $50,000 maximum, generally $2,000 may be paid to the surviving family through the estate.

 Long Island No Fault Insurance Claims Lawyer Near Me 516-451-7900

-In 2002, the New York legislature passed stricter filing deadlines in an attempt to lessen no-fault insurance claims fraud.
+In 2002, the New York legislature passed stricter filing deadlines to lessen no-fault insurance claims fraud.
 The following deadlines apply:

-- Medical providers have 45 days from date of service to file doctor, therapy, and other medical service bills.
-(When receiving medical treatment, you should provide your no-fault insurance information, not your healthcare insurance information.)
+- Medical providers have 45 days from the date of service to file doctor, therapy, and other medical service bills.
+When receiving medical treatment, you should provide your no-fault insurance information, not your healthcare insurance information.

-Based on the seriousness of your injury in a Long Island car crash, you may be entitled to benefits beyond those provided by the no-fault $50,000 limit, such as damages for pain and suffering under New York no-fault threshold laws.
-New York insurance law § 5102(d) defines the serious injury threshold as:
+Based on the seriousness of your injury in a car crash, you may be entitled to benefits beyond those provided by the no-fault $50,000 limit.
+These could include damages for pain and suffering under New York no-fault threshold laws.
+ISC § 5102(d) defines the serious injury threshold as: